 Conferences (or conventions) are designed to present fact-findings, create discussions and problem solve a specific topic of interest to a group, industry or profession.
 Exchanges of information are presented through a multi-day schedule of plenary (main meeting with attendees) and concurrent sessions (smaller meetings where the attendee group is divided based on topics), including key note speakers, breakouts and workshops.
 Smaller conferences can often be referred to as meetings.
-Based on the most recent 2018/19 QBES survey, the average attendance at a Cairns & Great Barrier Reef conference is 68 delegates for an average of 7.6 days.

 Incentives are a valuable business tool that reward or recognise employee achievements within a corporate company or business.
 Incentive programs are travel itineraries designed for groups that are more focused on fun activities rather than business sessions, such as tours, shows and functions.
 Companies will often contract a third party to design and execute an incentive program.
-Based on the most recent 2018/19 QBES survey, the average attendance at a Cairns & Great Barrier Reef incentive is 109 delegates for an average of 5.2 days.

 Exhibitions (or trade shows) provide an interactive and visual way for businesses to educate, buy from or sell to their target audience through displays, personal presentations and face-to-face meetings.
 Exhibitions facilitate a platform for B2B or B2C transactions and networking, can run as a stand-alone event or can be included as an extra revenue generator within a conference.
-Based on the most recent 2018/19 QBES survey, the average attendance at a Cairns & Great Barrier Reef exhibition is 62 delegates for an average of 4.6 days.